hasanulkabir-md/hasanulkabir-md/README.md

 ### 👨‍🎓 About Me
 - 🎓 Education: MSc in Computer Science & Technology @ Nanjing Normal University
-- 🧪 Interests: Software Testing, QA Automation, AI in Testing, and Open Source
+- 🧪 Interests:Deep Reinforcement Learning (DRL),Multi-Agent Reinforcement Learning (MARL), Software Testing, QA Automation, AI in Testing, and Open Source
-- 🛠️ Goal: To build reliable software systems and grow as a QA professional
+- 🛠️ Goal: To advance research in **Reinforcement Learning** and **Autonomous Systems**, focusing on building intelligent, adaptive agents capable of safe decision-making in dynamic environments.

----
+Additionally, to integrate **software testing practices** into AI development for more reliable and reproducible systems.

 ### 🛠 Tech Stack